-The front door opens into the kitchen, which includes an electric oven and hob, fridge, microwave and combination washer/dryer.
-The comfortably furnished lounge/diner seats up to four people around the dining table, and offers a leather sofa, matching armchair, smart TV with Freeview plus, CD player and an electric fire.
+The front door opens into the kitchen, which includes an electric oven and hob, fridge with small freezer compartment, microwave and combination washer/dryer.
+The comfortably furnished lounge/diner seats up to four people around the dining table, and offers a leather sofa, matching armchair, smart TV with Freeview plus, DVD player and an electric fire.

 Two bedrooms sleep four: bedroom one is furnished with a double bed (4'6") and TV, and bedroom two with twin beds (3' each), both with electric wall heaters for cooler days.
 The bathroom is fitted with a shower over the bath, WC and basin.

 The apartment benefits from an allocated parking space in the car park (maximum size of vehicle 5.5m long and 2.2m high), and one dog is welcome all year round.
-Dogs are charged at £35 per week, per pet.
-Please see our booking terms for details of our dog friendly terms and conditions.
-It is requested that dogs are kept on a lead when in the communal area for safety reasons, and the owner is responsible for cleaning up after it.
+It is requested that dogs are kept on a lead when in the communal area for safety reasons.

 Perranporth boasts a beautiful three mile long sandy beach with undulating dunes, a tidal swimming pool built into the striking Chapel Rock, and rock pools that are perfect for paddling.
 Swim and surf in the big blue, explore caves and enjoy the space to stretch, run and breathe.
 Take a picnic for lazy hazy days in the dunes or take the dog and relish the three mile expanse of golden sand.